adrianbk/grails-partition-tests/README.md

 ### Deterministic splits ###
 The test files are distributed across partitions based on a composite sort in the following order

 1. Test file size
-2. Test file path
+1. Test file path

 i.e. the 1st file in the 1st partition will be the largest file, the 1st file in the second partition will be the 2nd largest file and so on..

-If two test files have the same size and name (same file names but in different packages) the files path is used as the secondary qualifier when distributing across partitions.
+If two test files have the same size and name (same file names but in different packages) the file's path is used as the secondary qualifier when distributing across partitions.

 ### Limitations ###
-1. Relies on any custom test types in your application to extend from GrailsTestTypeSupport (as is the standard Grails way to add additional test types).
+1. Relies on any custom test types in your application to extend from `GrailsTestTypeSupport` (as is the standard Grails way to add additional test types).
-	* The default Grails test type is: JUnit4GrailsTestType
+    * The default Grails test type is: `JUnit4GrailsTestType ``
-	* Spock uses :GrailsSpecTestType
+    * Spock uses: `GrailsSpecTestType`
 2. All test types must use the `GrailsTestTypeSupport.eachSourceFile(Closure body) {..}` closure to locate it's test source files
-3. Grails environment must be specified as setting scriptEnv="test" in PartitionTest.groovy does not set the environment to test as expected
+3. When a grails environment is required for a test phase, it must be set using `-Dgrails.env=test`.
+The reason is because setting `scriptEnv="test"` in [PartitionTest.groovy](http://github.com/adrianbk/grails-partition-tests/blob/b83cd608d2dca6a43fb5b3b8a09dd70567d94377/grails-partition-tests/scripts/PartitionTest.groovy#L1-L1) does not seem to set the environment to test as expected.
-    * `grails test partition-test .... `

 ### Development